-If the sickness is more flu-like with the majority of symptoms being below the neck (hacking cough; upset stomach; chest congestion; fever; fatigue or muscle aches) then you probably don’t want to exercise at all.
-Let your body recuperate before asking it to hop back onto that treadmill belt.
+If the majority of your symptoms are more flu-like and exist below the neck (hacking cough, upset stomach, chest congestion, fever, chills, fatigue or muscle aches), exercise can increase the risk of dehydration and isn’t recommended at this time.
+Instead, give your body a little rest and relaxation before asking it to hop back onto that treadmill belt.

-*Remember, these are just guidelines – let your body be your guide.
-If you only have a cold but still feel miserable then give your aching body a break.
-Gradually get back into it as you start feeling better and be sure to wipe down all your equipment!
+Remember that these tips are all just guidelines – if you have a cold but still feel miserable, let your body be your guide and give yourself a well-deserved break.
+Gradually get back into it as you start feeling better and always be sure to wipe down all your equipment!